 The westbound project was the first of three to rebuild and expand the I-5/SR 16 interchange and the Nalley Valley Viaduct.
 The second phase, Eastbound Nalley Valley

 will create HOV connections between SR 16 and I5.
 Annual Mega-Project Report

-The Tacoma/Pierce County HOV Program is a series of projects that build 70 high-occupancy-vehicle (HOV) lane miles on I-5, SR 16 and SR 167 in Pierce County.
+The Tacoma/Pierce County HOV Program is a series of projects that build high-occupancy-vehicle (HOV) lanes on I-5, SR 16 and SR 167 in Pierce County.

 From this page, you can navigate to individual projects that make up the program.
 Some projects are complete, some under construction, others in design and some are unfunded.

 Through 2020, six funded projects are being designed and constructed in Tacoma from the Nalley Valley to the King County line.

 To understand the answer to that question, it helps to understand what HOV lanes are.

 HOV stands for High Occupancy Vehicle, and is a designation WSDOT gives to highway lanes restricted to vehicles carrying two persons or more.
 In the early 1990s, WSDOT began in earnest to build a core HOV system on state highways around greater Seattle, and has been expanding the system ever since.